aevri/barrie-bear/barrie_bear.md

 favour of emigrating here."
 They were unanimous, and with no further ado, returned to the boat, which was now floating on the incoming tide.
 They scrambled aboard and cast off the rope from the tree stump.
-The wind had risen a little sincc they arrived, and it was with difficulty and indifferent seamanship, that they made their way back to the mainland.
+The wind had risen a little since they arrived, and it was with difficulty and indifferent seamanship, that they made their way back to the mainland.
 The sea was quite choppy and although he wouldn't admit it, Barrie-Bear felt quite sea-sick.
 Mr. Beaver who